 Following trial completion, trial data are analyzed to assess safety and efficacy.
 The results of preclinical studies and clinical trials are then submitted to FDA as part of an NDA, along with proposed labeling for the drug and information about the manufacturing process and facilities that will be used to ensure drug quality, results of analytical testing conducted on the chemistry of the drug, and other relevant information.
 The NDA is a request for approval to market the drug and must contain adequate evidence of safety and efficacy, which is demonstrated by extensive preclinical and clinical testing.
 Data may come from company-sponsored clinical trials intended to test the safety and efficacy of a use of a drug, or from a number of alternative sources, including studies initiated by investigators.
 To support marketing approval, the data submitted must be sufficient in quality and quantity to establish the safety and efficacy of the investigational drug product for a particular indication or indications to the satisfaction of FDA.
-The submission of an NDA is subject to the payment of substantial user fees; a waiver of such fees may be obtained under certain limited circumstances.
 FDA approval of an NDA must be obtained before a drug may be offered for sale in the United States.

 Under the Prescription Drug User Fee Act, or PDUFA, as amended, each NDA must be accompanied by a user fee.
 FDA adjusts the PDUFA user fees on an annual basis.
-According to FDA's fee schedule, effective from October 1, 2017 through September 30, 2018, the user fee for an application requiring clinical data, such as an original NDA, is \$2,421,495.
-PDUFA also imposes an annual prescription drug product program fee for human drugs (\$304,162).
+According to FDA's fee schedule, effective from October 1, 2018 through September 30, 2019, the user fee for an application requiring clinical data, such as an original NDA, is \$2,588,478.
+PDUFA also imposes an annual prescription drug product program fee for human drugs (\$309,915).
 Fee waivers or reductions are available in certain circumstances, including a waiver of the application fee for the first application filed by a small business.
 Additionally, no user fees are assessed on NDAs for products designated as orphan drugs, unless the product also includes a non-orphan indication.

 Within 60 days following submission of an original NDA, FDA reviews the application to determine if it is substantially complete before the agency accepts it for filing.
 FDA may refuse to file any NDA that it deems incomplete or not properly reviewable at the time of submission, including for failure to pay required fees, and may request additional information.
 In this event, the application must be resubmitted with the additional information.
 The resubmitted application also is subject to review before FDA accepts it for filing.
 FDA typically makes a decision on whether to accept an NDA for filing within 60 days of receipt.
 Once the submission is accepted for filing, FDA begins an in-depth, substantive review of the NDA.
 Under the performance goals established under PDUFA, FDA has agreed to review 90% of standard NDAs for new molecular entities (NMEs) in ten months from the filing date and 90% of priority NME NDAs in six months from the filing date.
-The goals for reviewing standard and priority non-NME NDAs are ten months and six months, respectively, measured from the submission date of the application.
+The goals for reviewing standard and priority non-NME NDAs are ten months and six months, respectively, measured from the 60-day filing date of the application.
 FDA does not always meet its PDUFA goal dates for standard and priority NDAs, and the review process is often significantly extended by FDA requests for additional information or clarification.